Ymocker/vkd_preview/README.md

 # vkd_preview
-It is the main part of the VKD-project to view and understand what I can do and what I have to learn.
+It is the main part of the VKD-project (Laravel 5.4) to view and understand what I can do and what I have to learn.